 - Prior to the lodgement of the relevant application by the developer, Council and the Developer (and any other relevant person) will decide whether to negotiate a planning agreement. - ii At least two (2) Council officers with appropriate delegation will negotiate a planning agreement on behalf of Council in accordance with the Act, Regulation and this Policy.
-The two (2) Council officers will be appointed by the relevant Senior Manager, to undertake the planning agreement negotiations keeping in mind the need for a degree of separation between the Planning Agreement negotiating officer's role and must be fully independent of the Planning Proposal or Development Application determination process.
+The Council officers will be appointed by the relevant Senior Manager, keeping in mind the need for a degree of separation between the Planning Agreement negotiating officer's role and the Planning Proposal or Development Application determination process.